 Beyond Retail and Restaurants

 Contactless payments based on the scanning of QR codes have already seen widespread adoption in the retail and restaurant sectors.
 Still, there are myriad other applications that are gaining ground.
 For example, businesses may collect in-person payments.
 Such as; healthcare providers, utilities, real estate management companies, and insurance firms might display QR codes on their premises.
-Instead of interacting with a customer service representative to make payment.
+Instead of interacting with a customer service representative to make a payment.
 Consumers can scan a displayed QR code that takes them to a payment page and then immediately pays their bill.

 Meanwhile, companies that send paper invoices or bills can offer similar convenience to customers by embedding QR codes into their paper documents.
 These QR codes are intended for one-time use and contain data about the amount due.
-Scanning the codes with a mobile device leads consumers to a payment page where they can pay their bill in whole or in part using their credit or debit card information.
+Scanning the codes with a mobile device leads consumers to a payment page where they can pay their bills in whole or in part using their credit or debit card information.

 The E-Complish team can create QR codes for its clients to expedite payments, and our Print & Mail service allows QR codes to be embedded into invoices.
 Schedule a consultation to find out more about this and other E-Complish payment solutions.